Survey Junkie Review

 - Free to signup (that’s a given)

-- Get points when you sign up
+- Get bonus points for a few quick tasks when you sign up

 - Redeem points for your choice of a gift card or cash